Zhaoyu-Qu/DevInternHubBackend/README.md

 ## Overview
-This repository stores the source of the Spring Boot backend of website `www.DevInternHub.space`.
+This repository stores the source code of the Spring Boot backend of website `www.DevInternHub.space`.
 The API document for the website's backend server is available at http://www.devinternhub.space:8080/swagger-ui/index.html.

 ## QuickStart